Flames004/To-Do-List-App/README.md

 # To-Do List
 <a href = "https://to-do-list-daily.netlify.app/"><img align="right" src="assets/giphy.gif"></a>

 A simple To-Do List web application built using HTML, CSS, and JavaScript.
-It provides a cleaan and user-friendly interface for managing tasks and creating to-do lists.
+It provides a clean and user-friendly interface for managing tasks and creating to-do lists.

 Whether you're looking for a straightforward to-do list tool or a base to build upon, the To-Do List project offers a solid foundation for organizing and keeping track of your daily tasks.

 ## Table of Contents